 Authority - Contract Co. would take the form of a Trust established under U.S. law.
 The Trust would be registered with a state court to ensure an avenue for compliance.
 The Trust would have a Board of Trustees, which would likely be incorporated as a legal entity.
 Trustees would be selected from, and represent, the global multistakeholder community.
 The Trust would receive an assignment and/or conveyance from the NTIA of all of the U.S. Government’s rights and duties included within its “stewardship” role over the Internet and DNS, including the right to issue the IANA Functions Contract.
 The Trust’s primary purpose and duty would be to select and contract for an IANA Functions Operator (presently ICANN).
 The IANA Functions Operator would be under contract for a term of years (subject to termination for cause and other necessary or appropriate terms and conditions).

-The MRT, CSC and IAP would be the same as under the Contract Co. model.
+The MRT, CSC and IAP would be the same as under the Contract Co. model or moved (some or all functions) internally to ICANN.

 Overview of Internal Models

 A working group (RFP3B) was established to develop an “internal-to-ICANN” proposal and is currently considering two variations, based on suggestions by the ALAC and the auDA registry.
-This approach seeks to have all functions inside ICANN, essentially replacing Contract Co. with ICANN at least at the time of transition.
+This approach seeks to have NTIA transition all its responsibilities for the IANA functions to ICANNICANN at least at the time of transition.

 Overview of the ICANN Internal Bylaw model

-Authority - The NTIA would transfer the rights for contracting the IANA functions to ICANN, but only after it had amended its Bylaws to create a “Golden Bylaw” (i.e., a Bylaw that cannot be amended by the Board).
+Authority - The NTIA would transfer the rights for contracting the IANA functions to ICANN, but only after it had amended its Bylaws to create a “Golden Bylaw” (i.e., a Bylaw that cannot be unilaterally amended by the Board).
 The Golden Bylaw would guarantee that ICANN would relinquish the right to perform the IANA functions to a third party if required to do so by to a multistakeholder MRT.
 Separation of IANA – If there is no other option, the MRT, under very specific conditions, could initiate (but not unilaterally approve) separation procedures (taking the IANA functions out of ICANN) as per the “Golden Bylaw”.
 Separation could possibly require the creation of Contract Co. or a Trust.

 MRT - ICANN would implement additional Bylaw modifications that would create a standing committee in ICANN to be the MRT described in the draft CWG proposal (or similar).
 These bylaws would codify the membership, responsibilities and operating procedures of the MRT.
 Its exact composition is to be determined but would consist of representatives of different stakeholder groups in the multistakeholder community.
 The MRT would in many ways be as described in the common points but would also prepare the IANA “requirements” documentation (not a contract).